Towards Adversarially Robust Dataset Distillation by Curvature Regularization: Discussion

 \subsection{Robustness Guarantee}

 Due to the nature of dataset distillation, it is impossible to optimize the robustness of the final model with respect to the real dataset.
 Therefore, most approaches in this direction, including ours, have to optimize the adversarial loss of the model with respect to the distilled dataset.
 Unfortunately, there is always a distribution shift between the real and distilled datasets, which raises uncertainties about whether robustness on the distilled dataset will be effectively transferred when evaluated against the real dataset.
 Nevertheless, our theoretical framework offers assurances regarding this concern.
-A comparison between \cref{eq:exp_taylor_main} with \cref{eq:bound_main} reveals that the bounds of adversarial loss for real data and distilled data differ only by $L\sigma$.
+A comparison between Eq. \ref{eq:exp_taylor_main} and Eq. \ref{eq:bound_main} reveals that the bounds of adversarial loss for real data and distilled data differ only by $L\sigma$.
 For a well-distilled dataset, $\sigma$ should be relatively small.
 We have thus demonstrated that the disparity between minimizing adversarial loss on the distilled dataset and on the real dataset is confined to this constant.
 This conclusion of our theory allows future robust dataset distillation methods to exclusively enhance robustness with respect to the distilled dataset, without worrying if the robustness can transfer well to the real dataset.